Toolshare

 Jake

-I started by sketching onto note cards with pencil, then traced the ones I wanted to use with pen.
-I laid out the low-fidelity wireframes in the order that I wanted to present in the prototype.
 This helped me figure out the main features and flow.
-I used the Marvel app to take photos of the notecards, uploading them into the platform, creating my first interactive prototype
+I used the Marvel app to take photos of the notecards, uploading them into the platform, creating my first interactive prototype!

 I mapped out the journey of a user interacting with the prototype, searching for a lawn mower and booking it.
 This helped me imagine what the steps were to achieve this goal.

-Task A
+Task 1

-The first task was to follow the same steps Alex did, who was planning on working in their yard over the weekend and needed a push lawn mower.
+Following the same steps Alex did, who was planning on working in their yard over the weekend and needed a push lawn mower.
 They used the app to search nearby and to find the right tool to borrow.

-Task B
+Task 2

 The second task was for someone who loaned out their ladder, but suddenly needed it back.
 They have to contact the user that is currently borrowing it and request it back.